-On the other hand, when your eCommerce is well-developed and want to focus on omnichannel or just operate in other countries, you should consider foreign payment gateways like:
+On the other hand, when your eCommerce is well-developed and you want to focus on omnichannel or just operate in other countries, you should consider foreign payment gateways like:

 - PayPal: Superior in terms of having everything in one place.
 PayPal One Touch also enables simple and quick purchases as consumers no longer need to log in with a username and password to pay with PayPal

-- Adyen: Great for omnichannel selling
+- Adyen: Payment provider which is great for omnichannel selling

 - Mollie: Great for recurring payments and subscription models